 I am very pleased to introduce the 5 members of the Frost Family.
 Mom, Dad, brother, sister and baby are all dressed warmly for the coming winter.
 They are doll-house sized, from 4.5” to 2.5”, with hand embroidered wool felt outfits and acorn capped painted wooden heads.
 Even though they are sturdy enough to be played with by children, they aren’t just for children and can be appreciated by all ages.
 Every once in a while I make a group of related wee folk dolls and offer them as a fundraiser for a local non-profit organization.
-The Frost family will be raffled to benefit the Waldorf School of Cape Cod.
+UPDATE: The Frost family was raffled to benefit the Waldorf School of Cape Cod in 2016.

 I made the dolls and stitched their wool felt clothes over the summer.

 I just loved picking out the felt colors for the Frost Family’s warm winter clothing.
 They are a variation of doll house sized dolls from my how-to book, Felt Wee Folk: New Adventures.
 The doll armatures are extra sturdy (as taught in the book), so as to hold up better to multiple posing and general play by children (or adults).